defra-design/aqie-design-history/app/posts/private-beta/sprint-four.md

 This was the first user research session conducted to test the responsiveness of our design.
 We found:
 * the design worked well across different devices
 * users scrolled, unprompted, to the data tables and were engaged by the location and information provided by the monitoring stations
-* tablet users exhibited notably higher interaction rates with the prototype compared to other device users.
+* tablet users exhibited notably higher interaction rates with the prototype compared to other device users
 * the wording and colour coding of the daily air quality index (DAQI) bar were positive